onedata/onedata-deployments/initial-vm-config/ansible/README.md

 # Ansible playbook for setting up VM before deploying Onedata services

-This playbook is used to initially prepare the the VMs (or physical hosts) where Onezone or Oneprovider is going to be deployed.
-The script requires that an epmty block device is avalable.
-A logical volume will be created on this block device.
-It is intended to store the persistant data of Onedata services.
-Using of LVM volume allows for better managing of the deployment especially when doing snapshot-based live backups.
+This playbook is used to perform the initial preparation of VMs (or physical hosts) on which Onezone or Oneprovider will be deployed.
+It requires an empty block device to be available.
+A logical volume (LVM) will be created on this device, for storing the persistent data of Onedata services.

+Using an LVM volume simplifies deployment management, particularly when performing snapshot-based live backups.

 ## Prerequisites
 - ssh access from the VM where ansible playbook is run to other nodes